-At this station, we will confirm that all pre-registration steps are complete, all payments are made, and the name of the person who will be picking up the camper at the end of the week.
+At this station, with parent / guardian present, we will confirm that all pre-registration steps are complete, all payments are made, and the name of the person who will be picking up the camper at the end of the week.
+We will also confirm whether they are turning in medication and if their allergy and dietary restrictions are correctly documented in the system.
+We also ask them if they are experiencing any cold or flu symptoms.